betsee/betse/README.rst

 .. [#anaconda_not]
-   If you prefer *not* to install Anaconda_, BETSE dependencies are `also installable <Advanced_>`__ via your preferred platform-specific package manager (e.g., Homebrew_ under macOS, APT_ under Ubuntu).
+   If you prefer *not* to install Anaconda_, BETSE dependencies are `also installable <Advanced_>`__ via your platform-specific package manager (e.g., Homebrew_ under macOS, APT_ under Ubuntu).
 Doing so is non-trivial and, if done incorrectly, could produce a performance-crippled single-core installation of BETSE – which would be bad.
 Anaconda_ suffers no such issues and is guaranteed to produce a performance-optimized multicore installation of BETSE on *all* supported platforms – which is good.

 Advanced
 --------